exhu/miod/docs/source/units_packs.rst

     c) **runtime development package** -- contains preprocessed sources, depends on the **runtime package**.

-    d) **development package** -- binary data, static libraries, preprocessed sources.
+    d) **development embeddable package** -- binary data, static libraries, preprocessed sources.
 The data is copied when build the installable app.

 In future there can also be a dynamic set feature support -- a shared library that contains several independent packages.
 This is perfect for a big runtime